 Do some drugs develop resistance more easily?

-Some drugs only need one mutation for the virus to become completely resistant to them.
-This is the case with NNRTIs (nevirapine and efavirenz) and some nukes (3TC and FTC) – see Figure 4.
+Some drugs only need one mutation for the virus to be complete resistance.
+This is the case with NNRTIs and some nukes like 3TC and FTC.
+See Figure 4.

 Figure 4: How one mutation can stop some drugs working